 All Haas Fellowships and Scholarships in the Evening & Weekend MBA Program are one-year awards.
 Consequently for awards that require an application, students need to apply annually for reconsideration in subsequent years for any applicable scholarships.
-Both admitted and continuing students will apply online for Haas Fellowships and Scholarships.
-All students regardless of citizenship status can apply for Haas Scholarships.
+All students regardless of citizenship status can apply for Haas Scholarships unless otherwise noted.

 Please note that funding is limited.
-Scholarships are awarded to all who qualify and so funding may run out before the second review date.
+Scholarship funding may run out before the final review date.
 Admitted students are encouraged to apply as soon as possible.
-Applications will only be considered for admitted and current students.
+Applications will only be considered for admitted students.

 Need-based awards require both an online application and submission of supporting documentation (details below).
-Applicants will be asked to submit a single digital file with supporting documentation to validate self-reported data from the application form.
+Applicants for the Shapansky Grant will be asked to submit a single digital file with supporting documentation to validate self-reported data from the application form.
 Our dynamic algorithm does not allow us to publish an income “cut-off point” therefore we highly recommend that all students with interest in need-based funding apply for consideration.
 Our review accounts for factors including, but not limited to: income, savings, assets, and household size.
+Students will be allowed to apply for these awards once they are admitted using the timeline below:

 >> APPLICANT TIP: Utilize the personal statement to explain any factors that have prohibited you from securing sufficient funds to support you while in your MBA program.